ClawsoftSolutions/.github/profile/README.md

-# ClawsoftSolutions 🐾
+# Clawsoft Studios 🐾

-Welcome to **ClawsoftSolutions**, where we build cool stuff with a bit of chaos and a lot of fun! 🐱✨
+Welcome to **Clawsoft Studios**, where we build cool stuff with a bit of chaos and a lot of fun! 🐱✨

 ## About Us

-**ClawsoftSolutions** is a small team of devs who love building cool stuff—like Minecraft mods, custom tools, and game engines.
+**Clawsoft Studios** is a small team of devs who love building cool stuff—like Minecraft mods, custom tools, and game engines.
 We throw ourselves into the chaos of code so players can enjoy the fun on the other side.

 > *Painful to build.
 Fun to play.*